Advice and support for staying well

 FACE COVID is a set of practical steps for responding effectively to the Corona crisis, using the principles of acceptance and commitment therapy (ACT).

-- The NHS coronavirus (COVID-19) page includes a wide range of health-related information.
+- NHS coronavirus (COVID-19) webpage (opens new browser tab) - includes a wide range of health-related information

-- Follow Public Health England or the Department of Health and Social Care on Twitter for regular updates.
+- Follow Department of Health and Social Care on Twitter (opens new browser tab)

 If you see or need further information, make sure you check that the source is trusted and reliable.